-The listening and reading material is authentic.
-It includes instructions and warnings, advertisements, announcements and texts of a narrative and descriptive nature.
 Texts relate to everyday life and familiar aspects of the global world.
-The essential information is explicitly worded and the texts are clearly structured.
-They are written or spoken in standard language and standard register.
+Occasionally, information may be offered implicitly.
+The texts are clearly structured.
+They are written or spoken in standard language and standard register or occasionally in an acceptable variant.
 They may be visually supported.

-Admission requirements

-Are admitted to Threshold 1
+Admission requirements Are admitted to Threshold 2A/B

-- students complying with the final attainment level of Waystage A/B - students directed to Threshold 1 by the placement test.
+- students complying with the final attainment level of Threshold 1A/B; - students directed to Threshold 2 by the placement test.